MicroResearch

 MicroResearch (MR) is an innovative program that empowers local health professionals and community members to identify and solve pressing health challenges in their own communities.

-Founded in 2008 through the visionary collaboration of Mbarara University of Science and Technology (MUST) faculty and Canadian partners, MR trains, mentors, and supports multidisciplinary teams to design and conduct locally relevant health research that drives sustainable and real change.
+MR began in 2008 through visionary collaboration between Mbarara University of Science and Technology (MUST) faculty and Canadian partners.
+MR trains, mentors, and supports multidisciplinary teams to design and conduct locally relevant health research driving real, sustainable change.

-The MUST Microresearch program is housed within Department of Maternal, Newborn and Child Health Research under Healthy Child Uganda.
+The MUST Microresearch program is housed within Institute of Maternal, Newborn and Child Health Research under Healthy Child Uganda.
 HCU also serves as the coordination hub for all Eastern African MR sites.
-The program has now expanded to 11 countries, producing over 1,600 graduates, hundreds of community-driven projects, and numerous peer-reviewed publications, all contributing to better health outcomes across Africa and beyond.
+Globally, MR has now expanded to 11 countries, producing over 1,600 graduates, hundreds of community-driven projects, and many peer-reviewed publications, contributing to improved health across Africa and beyond.

 Learn more